MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/configure-fci.md

 -   You have synchronized your on-premises Active Directory user accounts with Azure Active Directory or Office 365, including their email address.
 This is required for all users that might need to access files after they are protected by FCI and the Azure Rights Management service.
 If you do not do this step (for example, in a test environment), users might be blocked from accessing these files.
 If you need more information about this account configuration, see [Preparing for the Azure Rights Management service](../plan-design/prepare.md).

--   You have identified the Rights Management template to use, which will protect the files.
-Make sure that you know the ID for this template by using the [Get-RMSTemplate](/powershell/azureinformationprotection/vlatest/get-rmstemplate) cmdlet.
+-   You have downloaded to the file server the Rights Management templates and identified the template ID that will protect the files.
+To do this, use the [Get-RMSTemplate](/powershell/azureinformationprotection/vlatest/get-rmstemplate) cmdlet.

 ## Instructions to configure File Server Resource Manager FCI for Azure Rights Management protection
 Follow these instructions to automatically protect all files in a folder, by using a PowerShell script as a custom task.
 Do these procedures in this order: